machine19/machine19.github.io/Blogs/Albergo_GenModels/GenModels.md

 \label{flowlikelihood}
 p(\mathbf{x}) = p_z(f(\mathbf{x}))\bigg\lvert \det \frac{\partial f(x)}{\partial x^T}\bigg \lvert
 $$
-Note: because we assume $\mathbf{z}$ is multi-dimensional, we label $\frac{\partial f(x)}{\partial x^T}$ as the Jacobian of the $f$.
+Note: because we assume $\mathbf{z}​$ is multi-dimensional, we label $\frac{\partial f(x)}{\partial x^T}​$ as the Jacobian of the $f​$.
 This seems simple enough, so there must be a catch.
-And that catch is in coming up with a way to represent a highly flexible and complicated function$f$ that one can easily invert.
+And that catch is in coming up with a way to represent a highly flexible and complicated function$f​$ that one can easily invert.
 A number of papers by Dinh et al. ([NICE](https://arxiv.org/pdf/1410.8516.pdf) and [RealNVP](https://arxiv.org/pdf/1605.08803.pdf)) as well as a recent paper by Kingma et al. ([Glow](https://arxiv.org/abs/1807.03039)) build up and optimize some clever methods to make this inversion possible, the basics of which we'll describe here.

 In general, it is difficult to learn invertible functions.
 Additionally, the above equation is computational inefficient because calculating the Jacobian of a large matrix is intractable.
 This can circumvented if $f$ is constructed with what we'll call __additive or affine coupling layers__.
 NICE uses additive coupling layers, while RealNVP uses affine coupling layers.
 These layers are ways of splitting the invertible function into subparts so that the Jacobian calculation is tractable.
 I copy them from their respective papers: